svjack/CogKit/docs/03-Inference/01-CLI.md

 <!-- TODO: check this doc -->
 # Command-Line Interface

-`cogkit` provides a powerful command-line interface (CLI) that allows you to perform various tasks without writing Python code.
+CogKit provides a powerful command-line interface (CLI) that allows you to perform various tasks without writing Python code.
 This guide covers the available commands and their usage.

 ## Overview